sasadangelo/agent-vm-controller/README.md

 ## 🧱 Project Architecture

-See [docs/architecture.md](docs/architecture.md) for a detailed explanation of the project’s structure, design patterns, and class relationships.
+See the [architecture](docs/architecture.md) document for a detailed explanation of the project’s structure, design patterns, and class relationships.

 ---